-We test our algorithm on a number of scenes with rectangle structures and show both qualitative results through image reconstruction (or synthesis) by using the generative model and quantitative results through an ROC curve by comparing the performance of two approaches: 1) pure bottom-up rectangle detection and 2) our methods:
+We test our algorithm on a number of scenes with rectangle structures and show both qualitative results through image reconstruction (or synthesis) using the generative model and quantitative results through an ROC curve comparing the performance of two approaches: (i) pure bottom-up rectangle detection, and (ii) our methods.

-Qualitative results.
-We show six results of the computed configurations and synthesized images in Figs. 10 and 11.
-In these two figures, the first row shows the input images, the second row shows the edge detection results, the third row shows the detected and grouped rectangles in the final configurations and missing rectangles compared with the ground truth (with true positives, false positives, and missing rectangles being shown in different line styles), and the fourth row shows the reconstructed images based on the rectangle results in the third row.
+1. Qualitative results.
+We show six results of the computed configurations and synthesized images in Figures 10 and 11.
+In these two figures, the first row shows the input images, the second row shows the edge detection results, the third row shows the detected and grouped rectangles in the final configurations and missing rectangles compared with the ground truth (with true positive, false positives and missing rectangles being shown in different line styles), and the fourth row are the reconstructed images based on the rectangle results in the third row.
 We can see that the reconstructed images miss some structures.
-Then, we add the generic sketches (curves) in the edges and final reconstructions are shown in the last row.
+Then we add the generic sketches (curves) in the edges, and final reconstructions are shown in the last row.

-The image reconstruction proceeds in the following way: First, for the sketchable parts, we reconstruct the image from the image primitives after fitting some parameters for the intensity profiles.
-For the remaining area Λ{nsk} , we follow [9] and divide Λ{nsk} into homogeneous texture regions by k-means clustering and then synthesize each texture region by sampling the Julesz ensemble so that the synthesized image has histograms matching the observed histograms of filter responses.
-More specifically, we compute the histograms of the derivative filters within a local window (e.g., 7×7 pixels).
-For example, we use seven filters and seven bins are used for each histogram.
-Then, in total, we have a 49-dimensional feature vector at each pixel.
+The image reconstruction proceeds in the following way.
+First, for the sketchable parts, we reconstruct the image from the image primitives after fitting some parameters for the intensity profiles.
+For the remaining area Λ{nsk} , we follow [10] and divide Λ{nsk} into homogeneous texture regions by k-means clustering and then synthesize each texture region by sampling the Julesz ensemble so that the synthesized image has histograms matching the observed histograms of filter responses.
+More specifically, we compute the histograms of the derivative filters within a local window (e.g. 7×7 pixels).
+For example, we use 7 filters and 7 bins are used for each histogram, then in total we have a 49-dimensional feature vector at each pixel.
 We then cluster these feature vectors into different regions.